Share this Post

 You may be more surprised to learn even email juggernauts fall behind in what you would expect of your inbox’s confidentiality:

-- Gmail was nabbed providing 3rd parties complete access to customer emails not so long ago as well as monitoring user purchases
+- Gmail was nabbed providing 3rd parties complete access to customer emails not so long ago

 - Marketers can check AOL accounts, to target and segment prospective clients by noticing “contextual purchasing signals”